-- changed the budget for activities;

-- changed the budhired more staff;

-- developed implementation tools;purchased technical equipment for purchased technical equipment for implementation, monitoring or enforcement.
+- changed the budget for activities; hired more staff; - - - developed implementation tools; - purchased technical equipment for implementation, monitoring or enforcement.

 2.2.2a Have any of the following activities been undertaken during the period covered in this report to enhance the effectiveness of CITES implementation at the national level?
-Tick if applicable Hiring of more staff Development of implementation tools X Purchase of technical equipment for implementation, monitoring or enforcement X Other (please specify):
+Tick if applicable Hiring of more staff At the SA and police X Development of implementation tools Purchase of technical equipment for implementation, monitoring or enforcement Other (please specify):

 2.2.2b During the period covered in this report, was the budget for your: Increased Stable Decreased

 Management Authority(ies) x

 Scientific Authority(ies) x

 Enforcement authorities x

-2.2.2c Have you been able to use international development funding assistance to inclevel of implementation of your Yes No Not applicable
+2.2.2c Have you been able to use international development funding assistance to increase the level of implementation of your No Not applicable

 Management Authority(ies)? x

-Scientific Authority(ies)?
-X
+Scientific Authority(ies)? x

-Enforcement authorities?
-X
+Enforcement authorities? x

 2.2.2d What is the respective level of priority f the national level through the following ng the effectiv eness of CITES implementation at

 Activity High Medium Low Not a Priority

-Hiring of more staff X
+Hiring of more staff x

-Development of implementation tools Х
+Development of implementation tools x

 Purchase of new technical equipment for implementation, monitoring or enforcement x

-e-permitting Х
+e-permitting x

 Other (please specify):

-2.2.2e Do you have a operational system (e.g. electronic database) for managing Yes Under development No
+2.2.2e Do you have a operational system (e.g electronic database) for managing Yes Under development No

 Species information x

-Trade information x
+Trade information X

 Non-detriment findings x